Once upon a time, the Republican governors in the country were unified behind New Jersey Gov. Chris Christie. Not anymore.

 The unity was fractured this week over Christie's decision to withhold Republican Governors Association support from New York gubernatorial contender Rob Astorino.

-Instead of backing Christie’s decision on the basis that Astorino is lagging in the polls behind incumbent Democrat Andrew Cuomo, four high-profile GOP governors are breaking with Christie to promote the New Yorker.
+Instead of backing Christie's decision on the basis that Astorino is lagging in the polls behind incumbent Democrat Andrew Cuomo, three high-profile GOP governors are breaking with Christie to promote the New Yorker.

 Another possible Christie opponent in 2016, Wisconsin Gov. Scott Walker, already held a fundraiser for Astorino last month in New York City.
 And, South Carolina Gov. Nikki Haley has also pledged to help the man looking to make Cuomo a one-term governor in the Empire State.